mukeshsoni/mukeshsoni.github.io/src/routes/blog/post-2023-07-31-how-to-write-a-command-line-application-in-rust.md

 For more information, try '--help'.
 ```

 Of course `clap` provides much more than this.
+Head over to `clap's` crate page for details on how cool it is - https://docs.rs/clap/latest/clap/.